BlueDrink9/qmk_breathing_led/README.md

 - `BREATHING_PINS`: Define this macro with the array of pins used for breathing LEDs, e.g. `#define BREATHING_PINS { A2, A3 };
 - `N_BREATHING_PINS`: Size of array above.
 - `BREATHING_LED_PWM`: Name of the timer you are using.
 E.g. `#define BREATHING_LED_PWM &PWMD2`
+- `PWM_OUTPUT_ACTIVE_HL`: 1 if your LED is on when voltage is applied, 0 if it is on when driven low.
 <!-- - `MAX_BREATHING_CHANNELS`: The maximum number of channels that can be controlled.
 Defaults to 4, which is probably the number of channels that timer has anyway.  -->
 <!-- - `BREATHING_STEPS`: The number of steps in the breathing curve. -->